 The HA action:

-Decrease in family income for any reason, except for decrease that lasts fewer than 30-days.
+Decrease in family income greater than 10 percent of annual adjusted income, except for decrease that lasts fewer than 30-days.
 The HA will process an interim reduction in rent if the income decrease will last more than 30-days.
 Decreases in income resulting from welfare fraud or from welfare cuts for failure to comply with economic self-sufficiency requirements are not eligible for rent reductions.

+Decrease in family income when a family member permanently moves out of the unit.
+The HA will process an interim decrease unless there is no change/decrease in adjusted income as a result of the decrease in family size, then a non-interim transaction is processed instead of an interim reexamination.

 Increase in family income following the HA granting of interim rent decrease.
-The HA will process an interim increase for income increases that follow interim rent reductions.
+The HA will process an interim increase for annual adjusted income increases of 10 percent or more that follow interim rent reductions.

-Increase in income because a person with income (from any source) joins the household.
+Increase in income because a person with unearned income that increases adjusted income of the family by more than 10 percent joins the household.
 The HA will process an interim increase.

-Increase in earned income from existing employment of a current household member.
-The HA will defer the increase to the next regular reexamination.
+Increase in income because a person with earned income or no income joins the household.
+The HA will process a non-interim reexamination and inclusion of the income will be delayed until annual reexamination.

-Increase in income from any new source.
-The HA will process an interim increase unless the individual is eligible for an earned income disallowance.
-The disallowance will be granted.
+Increase in income from any new source that are greater than 10 percent of annual adjusted income and the HA previously processed an interim decrease during the certification period.
+The HA will process an interim increase.

 Incremental increases in family income due to pay increases or raises from existing employment.
-The HA will defer the increase to the next regular reexamination.
+The HA will defer the increase to the next regular reexamination unless it would result in an increase in adjusted income of 10 percent or more and the family has previously received an interim reduction during the same reexamination cycle.

-Increase in unearned income (e.g. COLA adjustment for social security).
-The HA will defer the increase to the next regular reexamination.
+Increase in unearned income (e.g. COLA adjustment for social security; unemployment benefits; TANF; new social security/SSI benefits; etc.).
+The HA will defer the increase to the next regular reexamination unless it would result in an increase in adjusted income of 10 percent or more.

 Resident Misrepresentation: